-All vessels are required to hail (call) a third party service provider when they start and stop fishing and when they change zones, including the Canadian EEZ, United States EEZ, and the adjacent high-seas.
+All vessels are required to hail (call) a third party service provider when they start and stop fishing and provide information on where fishing occurred (e.g., Canadian EEZ, United States EEZ, and/or the adjacent high-seas).
 Hail data are used to estimate the number of vessels participating in the fishery and the approximate area of fishing activity in-season (Stocker et al. 2007).